kubernetes/community/contributors/devel/sig-testing/e2e-tests-kubetest2.md

+Open Points for the PR:
 From the old [document](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-testing/e2e-tests.md#kinds-of-tests)
-@spiffx proposed: rewrite "kinds of tests" to instead be "Test tags", include test tags that aren't yet documented ([DisabledForLargeClusters] i
+@spiffx proposed: rewrite "kinds of tests" to instead be "Test tags", include test tags that aren't yet documented ([DisabledForLargeClusters]
+Riaankl - I did ask in Slack SIG testing for the list and description of labels, no joy yet.

 More topics:
-- I might recommend using kind to run e2e tests (and examples to do so), that may already exist elsewhere @BenTheElder ?
+- "I might recommend using kind to run e2e tests (and examples to do so), that may already exist elsewhere @BenTheElder ?"
+Ask for documentation is Slack and they shared this:
+"we don't generally use that with kind currently, kubetest2 is still pretty new" github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/conformance-tests.md#running-conformance-tests-with-kind

 - the "performance evaluation" content may be stale, I feel like that should move to or reference scalability docs with a link
+Here I have not done anything yet.